 I love the magical powers of audio to bring me into your world, and you into mine.
-So I’m super excited about it, and can’t wait to hear what you think!
+I’ll still publish abbreviated versions here on the blog, but to get the FULL story, listen to the episodes!

 In the very first episode, I dive into what a brand really is, and why it matters for your career and your business - and even your life!

-It may sound basic, but I felt like this was important groundwork before we dive into the really juicy topics I have planned for the weeks and months ahead.
+It may sound basic, but this is important groundwork before we dive into the really juicy topics I have planned for the months ahead.
 So take a listen and enjoy!

 Oh!
-And be sure to subscribe on iTunes, so you always know when a new episode is out!
+And be sure to subscribe on iTunes, Google Play, or Spotify, so you always know when a new episode is out!